 Message from the Ambassador

-We look forward to working with you as you seek business, trade, and investment opportunities in Ghana or the United States.
+The Embassy Deal Team looks forward to working with you as you seek business, trade, and investment opportunities in Ghana or the United States.

-Our Country Commercial Guide provides a detailed description of how to do business in Ghana and can be accessed through theDepartment of Commerce’s Market Research Library.
+The Country Commercial Guide provides a detailed description of how to do business in Ghana.
+Specific market research reports related to industrial goods and services can be found at the Commercial Service’s Market Research section of trade.gov.
+Reports on the agricultural sector can be found at: https://gain.fas.usda.gov/#/.
 For more information about AGOA, please visit AGOA.info.
 Please review the additional business pages on our website to learn more about doing business in Ghana and the United States, and contact us if you have additional questions.